Klipnocky State Forest

 The Finger Lakes Trail (leaves DEC website) can also be used for snowshoeing and skiing, but keep in mind some of the terrain can be challenging for these activities.

-The area is a popular destination for hunting both small game and big game.
+The area is a popular destination for hunting both small game and big game and for trapping.
 Be sure to abide by all hunting and trapping regulations.

 General information on snowmobiling includes how-to and safety tips and links to rules and regulations.